Hiwonder-docs/Jetson-Orin-Nano/source/docs/6_OpenCV_Computer_Vision_Course.md

 **1. Noise Reduction**

 Since edge detection is susceptible to noise in the image, first step is to remove the noise in the image.
-For detailed operation, please refer to the file in “**[6.
-OpenCV Computer Vision Course->6.2 Basic Course->6.2.9 Image Processing---Smoothing]()**”.
+For detailed operation, please refer to the file in "**[6.
+OpenCV Computer Vision Course->6.2 Basic Course->6.2.9 Image Processing---Smoothing](https://drive.google.com/drive/folders/1vSLiUJC5LPM-Nt4-4hFYZKEOtG4VxWhd?usp=sharing)**".

 **2. Finding Gradient Magnitude and Direction of the Image**